• Home

 • Published on: 29 Aug 2023

-The Government of India brought Goods and Services Tax to simplify indirect taxation.
+The Government of India brought in the Goods and Services Tax to simplify indirect taxation.
 Before its implementation, there were numerous taxes on the supply of goods and services, including:

 The multitude of taxes made the process increasingly challenging to comply with.
 However, the new multi-stage and destination-based tax has resolved this issue.
-Read on to learn more about what GST is and other details about GST.
+Read on to learn more Goods and Services Tax details.

 History of GST in India